Skip to Content

 • rest/routes/ — Route definitions.
 Maps HTTP methods and paths to controller methods.

-• validators/ — Custom validation rules and error messages for request validation.
+• validators/ — Custom validation rules using go-playground/validator/v10 struct tags.

 cmd/ — Project CLI Commands